Giants vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 87 hits with 27 doubles, two triples, 15 home runs and 30 walks.
-He has driven in 46 runs with five stolen bases.
+- Jeimer Candelario has 87 hits with 27 doubles, two triples, 15 home runs, 31 walks and 46 RBI.
+He's also stolen five bases.

 Candelario Recent Games